jsandersrocksblog/jsandersrocksblog.github.io/_posts/2022-01-04-replace-text-in-all-files-in-a-directory-ubuntu.md

 - g (replace globally-all occurences)

 - *.md (the files to search filtered to and markdown file which is .md for my posts)

+# Another useful script
+To remove the Metadata inserted by Wordpress I used this command which removes the separators '---' and all the data between:

+sed  -i "/---/,/---/d" *.md